-Traditionally, a typical German food must have meat as a key ingredient.
+Traditionally, a typical German meal must have meat as a key ingredient.
 Every midday or evening meal has hearty portions of meat and sometimes even breakfast.

 Most of the time, the meat is dipped in creamy sauces and served with baked squash, buttery rolls, and a full glass of German beer.
 Some of the best traditional meat dishes in Germany include:

-Sauerbraten is a national German main dish that doesn’t miss most restaurant menus.
-Usually, a slice of horse meat, beef, or venison is marinated in vinegar, spices, and wine mixture and left to rest for several days before its roasted.
+Sauerbraten (or Roast Beef Stew or German Pot Roast) is a national German main dish that doesn’t miss most restaurant menus.
+Usually, a slice of horse meat, beef, or venison is marinated in vinegar, spices, and wine mixture and left to rest for several days before it is roasted.
 It’s traditionally served with potato dumplings, boiled potatoes, and red cabbage.

 Traditionally, Rinderroulade is served at dinner with mashed potatoes or potato dumplings, pickled red cabbage, and sometimes with winter vegetables in a saucer.
 The meat is dunked in thick gravy to make the meal tastier.